itsabhishek2003/movie-recommendation-system/README.md

 To create a comprehensive 'tags' column for each movie, relevant features such as genres, keywords, cast, and crew are combined into a single string.
 This helps in capturing the essential aspects of each movie for better similarity measurement.

 ### Text Preprocessing
-Natural Language Processing (NLP) techniques are applied to preprocess the text data.
+Basic text preprocessing techniques are applied to the text data.
 This includes:
 - Tokenization: Splitting text into individual words or tokens.
 - Lemmatization: Reducing words to their base or root form.
 - Removal of stop words: Eliminating common words that do not contribute to the meaning, such as 'and', 'the', etc.